s1lv3r-website/astro-rewrite/src/blogposts/my-experience-installing-nix-os.md

 # Overall

 So far it might've seemed like I've mostly complained, however: I do like Nix.
-It's confusing for sure, and not necessarily very intuitive even for seasoned linux users like myself, but the ideas and concepts it brings to the table are ones I very much enjoy.
+It's confusing for sure, and not necessarily very intuitive even for seasoned Linux users like myself, but the ideas and concepts it brings to the table are ones I very much enjoy.
 I won't be switching to Nix full-time, but perhaps I'll be more open to dabbling around in it in the future?
 For now though, I'll be sticking to Arch, btw :3